 In June 2006 my friend Terry and I cycled from Cambridge where we then lived to the North bank of the Thames in London and back again.
 It was a practice ride for our Land's End - John o'Groats tour a month later.
-The photos all come from that ride, and show various aspects of infrastructure which really needs some money spent on it.
+The photos all come from that ride, and show various aspects of infrastructure which really needs some money spent on it on what is mostly a Sustrans route in London.
 In order they show a 5' (1.5 m) headroom sign on a cycle route, a dead end, a barrier around which it was impossible to take a bicycle without lifting it and which follows on to a path which is difficult to cycle on, is narrow and shared with pedestrians, a corrugated surface by a canal which provides excellent traction for horses but is painful on a bike and another lack of headroom with a barrier.
 The alternative route was composed of busy roads.
 It's pretty obvious that there is a lack of quality here.

 Parallel kerbs can be quite dangerous for cyclists.
 A slight lapse of concentration and you can be off your bike, and possibly injured badly enough to end up in hospital.

 Like so many things, this doesn't have to be the case.

 The kerb shown here is one of many "forgiving" 45 degree kerbs in use in Assen.
 These kerbs make it possible to cross from the cycle path to the pedestrian path without falling from your bike.
 They reduce the risk of injury due to a lapse of concentration.

 The video demonstrates how you can ride up and down the kerb without losing control of your bike.